 Merida Bars and Restaurants

 Merida has great nightlife and is a good place for enjoying a few tequilas.
-There are a lots of great bars and restaurants.
+There are lots of good bars and restaurants.
 Our favourites were:

 - La Chaya Maya – A Merida institution – there are now two restaurants as this place is so popular.
 We visited the newer one, situated in a lovely colonial building